-Anyway, as soon as I walked out a guy asked if I wanted a taxi and we agreed on 200baht, this was at 9:00 pm too and perhaps in the day, it could have been cheaper.
+As soon as I walked out a guy asked if I wanted a taxi and we agreed on 200baht, half the price!
+So this is a great way to start your trip to Koh Samui on a budget!

 If you’re coming from Bangkok to Koh Samui a cheaper option than flying is to take an overnight bus and boat because prices for these start at $25.00 USD.
 You can also get to Koh Samui from Phuket by bus and boat too.

 These days transport in Thailand can be booked in advance for pretty much the same price as you pay travel agents once you get there, so if you’re on a tight schedule or tend to worry about booking things on the day, book some tickets in advance on sites like this!

 If you like to go with the flow and not over plan which is the best thing to do when you’re island hopping in Thailand, there’s plenty of people telling transport tickets when you get to Thailand so this will help you visit Koh Samui on a budget.

 3. Stay in Chaweng Beach or Mae Nam.

 Accommodation is going to be your main cost in Koh Samui and accommodation is more expensive in Koh Samui than other islands in Thailand like Koh Tao or Koh Phangan which is what makes visiting Koh Samui on a budget hard.